 He has spent time on trial at QPR, Getafe and Atletico Madrid (admittedly due to a partnership with Muangthong), while he was also a target for Trabzonspor.

-Dangda’s most significant move came with a loan spell at Almeria, becoming the first southeast Asian footballer to appear in La Liga and also scoring in a 4-3 victory against Real Betis in the Copa Del Rey.
+Dangda’s most significant move came with a loan spell at Almeria, becoming the first Southeast Asian footballer to appear in La Liga as well as scoring in a 4-3 victory against Real Betis in the Copa Del Rey.

-Whereas Dangda used his City spell as a springboard, Saiwaeo could not quite match his team-mate’s heights.
+While Dangda used his City spell as a springboard, Saiwaeo could not quite match the heights his team-mate reached.

 The centre-back was 21 at the time of his move but could not work his way into Club Brugge’s first team while on loan from City.